CybercentreCanada/cccs-aws-scooper/README.md

     - `--lifecycle-rules "INTELLIGENT_TIERING(1d),DEEP_ARCHIVE(10d),EXPIRY(12d)"`
      - Objects will move to INTELLIGENT_TIERING after 1 day, DEEP_ARCHIVE after 10 days, and expire after 12 days.
   - Unsupported lifecycle transitions can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html).
+- `--region TEXT`
+  - Which AWS region to enumerate.
+  - Enter your desired region.
+  - The default region is set to `ca-central-1`.
+- `--role-name TEXT`
+  - Name of role with organizational account access.
+  - If Organization level enumeration is chosen, the name of the role with organizational account access must be specified.
+  - The default name is set to `OrganizationAccountAccessRole` for users using AWS Organizations for account management, and will differ for other account factory tools.

 ## Development and Testing